Lass-Sillah/30_Day_Homelab/day-00-README.md

 # Day 0 — Planning & Architecture

-**SY0-701 Domain:** General Concepts (1.0)

 ---

 ## Objective

 Plan the full homelab architecture before touching any hardware.
-Document everything, set up the repo, and publish the first LinkedIn post.
+Document everything and set up the repo.

 ## What I Did